e-picas/bash-library/MANPAGE.md

     with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation

+We mostly try to follow the [GNU coding standards](http://www.gnu.org/prep/standards/standards.html) to keep user in a known environment ...

 ## OPTIONS

 Each script depending on the library may define its own options.
 Report to the script